rhiza-research/nuthatch/README.md

 # Nuthatch

 Nuthatch is a tool for building pure-python big data pipelines.
-At its core it enables the transparent multi-level caching and recall of results.
+At its core it enables the transparent multi-level caching and recall of results in formats that are efficient for each data type.
 It supports a variety of common storage backends, data processing frameworks, and their associated data types for caching.

-It also provides a framework for re-using and sharing data-type specific pre-processing and post-processing, and for these data type processors to pass hints to storage backends for more efficient storager and recall.
+It also provides a framework for re-using and sharing data-type specific post-processing, and for these data type processors to pass hints to storage backends for more efficient storager and recall.